cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 First run `which make` in your Linux console to check if `make` is installed.
 If so, you will get f.i. `/usr/bin/make` as result.
 If you got `make not found`, please run `sudo apt-get update && sudo apt-get -y install make` to install it.

 This done, we will create a new file called `makefile` in your directory.
-We will use `code makefile` to start Visual Studio code and create the `makefile` in your directory.
+We will use `code makefile` to start Visual Studio Code and create the `makefile` in your directory.

 :::tip This file is specific to each project, not global.
 The `makefile`, being created in your project folder, can contain instructions for that specific project.
 You could have one `makefile` for each project.